Pope summons oil execs to Vatican to talk climate change

 “This is not somebody you can ignore,” Yohe said.
 “It might be a come to Jesus moment for them.”

 Borenstein reported from Washington.
+Business Writer David Koenig in Dallas contributed to this report.